Connect with others who understand.

 Autism

 Autism, or autism spectrum disorder, is a developmental disorder of communication.
-Neurotypical children (children without autism) experience epilepsy rates around 1 percent to 2 percent.
+Neurotypical children (children without autism) experience epilepsy rates of around 2 percent to 3 percent.
 However, in children with autism, the rate of epilepsy is around 30 percent.
 This relationship is likely due to shared genetic risk factors, as research shows that autism and epilepsy share 20 genes.

 Psychosis

-Psychosis, or when a person loses contact from reality and experiences delusions, can be a symptom of epilepsy.
+Psychosis is when a person loses contact with reality and has false beliefs, called delusions.
+It can happen during a seizure or in people with epilepsy, even when they aren’t having a seizure.
 Research shows that people with epilepsy are at eight times the risk of psychosis than the general population.

 Comorbid Sleep Disorders